konmik/satellite/README.md

 For every launch we need to provide a "mission statement".
 This means that we supply a `Bundle` with arguments for the launch.

-There is `SatelliteFactory` interface - we're extending it to implement our satellite code from a given `Bundle` argument.
+There is `SatelliteFactory` interface - we're extending it to instantiate our satellite code from a given `Bundle` argument.
 [SatelliteFactory](https://github.com/konmik/satellite/blob/master/satellite/src/main/java/satellite/SatelliteFactory.java)

 ## Installation